Raymond W. Ketchledge

 - IEEE Alexander Graham Bell Medal

-Raymond W. Ketchledge, born in Harrisburg, Pennsylvania on December 8, 1919, into the home of a Presbyterian minister.
+Raymond W. Ketchledge was born in Harrisburg, Pennsylvania on 8 December 1919, into the home of a Presbyterian minister.
 The family moved to Johnstown, New York, where Ketchledge attended high school.
 He received B.S. and M.S. degrees in electrical engineering from the Massachusetts Institute of Technology in 1942.

 Ketchledge joined Bell Laboratories that same year.
-During the war, he worked on development of detection devices for enemy aircraft and submarines, including radar, infrared and sound detection.
+During World War II, he worked on the development of detection devices for enemy aircraft and submarines, including radar, infrared, and sound detection.
 He was reassigned to telecommunications transmission work after the war, and was associated with the development of the first repeatered submarine cable system and, later, the L3 coaxial carrier system.
 His next assignment was in device development with responsibility for electron beam and gas discharge tubes.

 Ketchledge left Illinois in October 1975 to assume his post as Executive Director of the Ocean Systems Division of Bell Laboratories, in Whippany, New Jersey.
 In this role, he continued to make contributions to military technology.
-He retired in 1982, moving to Florida in 1984, where he built a home lab to continue experimenting.
+He retired in 1982 and moved to Florida in 1984, where he built a home lab to continue experimenting.

-Over the course of his career he was granted over 60 patents, including some developed in pursuit of his hobby of remote controlled airplanes.
+Over the course of his career he was granted over sixty patents, including some developed in pursuit of his hobby of remote controlled airplanes.

 Joel, Amos E. "Raymond W. Ketchledge: 1919-1987."
 Memorial Tributes, Volume 5.
 (Washington DC: National Academy of Engineering, 1992)